wd7512/GDSC-solution-challenge/README.md

 Goal 3: Good health and Wellbeing
 Goal 10: Reduced Inequalities

+## Feedback / Testing / Iteration
-## User Feedback
+### User Feedback
-- The user had no indicator that a symptom had been selected
+1. The user had no indicator that a symptom had been selected
-- Each image is a button that does nothing when pressed.
+2. Each image is a button that does nothing when pressed.
 Instead you have to press the "+" button to add a symptom but this does not feel intuitive.

-## Future Steps
-- Utilise TensorFlow to add additional camera feature that enables patients to take a photo of physical symptoms to get them identified e.g. papercut
-- Improve aesthetics of the app to enhance accessibility and ease of use further.

-## Technologies
+## Architecutre & Technologies
 Design: Draw.io
 Frontend Technologies: Flutter (Dart), Firebase
 Backend Technologies: Flutter (Dart), Firebase, Google Cloud

+## Future Steps
+- Utilise TensorFlow to add additional camera feature that enables patients to take a photo of physical symptoms to get them identified e.g. papercut
+- Improve aesthetics of the app to enhance accessibility and ease of use further
+- Obtain more cohesive images (so they are in the same style) for the symptoms, potentially using Vertex AI